 Community College of Denver

 The online Associate of Arts (AA) in Elementary Education program at the Community College of Denver prepares students to become the best elementary school teacher they can be!
-Online students learn teaching strategies in all academic subjects including reading, writing, and math.
+Online students learn teaching strategies in all academic subjects, including reading, writing, and math.

-This is a transfer-friendly associate degree in elementary education program.
+This is a transfer-friendly associate degree in an elementary education program.
 Graduates can transfer the credits they earned to a bachelor’s degree program at several four-year institutions like the University of Colorado, Colorado State University, and the University of Northern Colorado.
 A bachelor’s degree is a prerequisite for teacher certification or license in all states for elementary school teachers.

 Transfer students save time and money by transferring the core courses in the 60-credit associate degree in elementary education program.
 The core courses include :